 Pro Tip: Not sure which images to use?
 Go through your social channels and look for photos that performed particularly well.
-Those are probably the photos that will also resonate with couples on your Storefront!
+Those are probably the photos that will also resonate with couples on your Storefronts!

 Pro Tip: Customize your offerings to ensure couples are receiving personalized proposals that work for their budget.

-4. Share Your Availability**
+4. Share your availability**

 There’s a really fun feature called the WeddingWire Availability tool.
 It allows you to block out the dates when you’re booked so that you pop up on available weekends that match the couples’ ideal dates.
 As couples are looking to reschedule, make sure you’re using the tool and that it’s completely up to date!

 Pro Tip: Set your default weekly availability by selecting the number of weddings you can schedule per day.

 If you want to give potential clients a small taste of what it might be like to work with you, you can take some initiative and answer their questions before they ask.
 Include FAQs to help couples get a better understanding of who you are right off the bat and if you provide the service they need.
 This is easy to do on WeddingWire by completing the FAQ section and selecting your products and service filters on The Knot.